<< Go Back up to King’s Theatre

 As of 6th January 2025, we await the opening of the bottle with baited breath!
 For the record, I have three thoughts on the contents of the written paper inside the bottle – which we definitively know dates to 1906, and likely the few months before the theatre’s opening in early December 1906:

-1. A rude note from the plasterers/painters, saying they never got paid and wishing bad luck on the theatre.
+1. A rude note from the plasterers/painters because they were never paid, or were underpaid, casting bad luck on the theatre.

 2. A nice note from the builder (Cruickshank & Son) wishing good things for the theatre.